joeax/LearnAI-DesigningandArchitectingIntelligentAgents/04-architectures/1_session.md

 #### A related solution to look into

 The AI Gallery is where you can find prebuilt solutions to meet various needs - demos, POCs, tutorials, and more.
 We picked a solution around interactive voice response bots.
-This specific solution allows you to 1-click deploy or build from scratch an IVR (interactive voice response) bot for a Bike Store.
+This specific solution allows you to 1-click deploy or build from scratch an IVR (interactive voice response) bot for a Bike Store that using the V3 SDK.
 You can read more about the [solution here](https://azure.microsoft.com/en-us/solutions/architecture/interactive-voice-response-bot/), but we've included the architecture below:

 ![Bike Store IVR bot architecture](./resources/assets/bikestore.png)